bowang-lab/OCAT/vignettes/Clustering/README.md

 ```
 <a name="dim_reduct"></a>**Step 2.
 Dimension reduction**

-dim is the number of
+`dim` is the dimension of the subspace that the original gene expression vector is reduced to.

 ```python
 ## dim = 50